Azure/azure-sdk/docs/dotnet/introduction.md

 ##### Conditional Requests

-TODO: Discussion of this with simplified semantics with forward linking to discussion of `MatchConditions` in Azure Core section.
+TODO: Add discussion for this

 ##### Parameter Validation